-The aims of the 'Managing Violence and Aggression in schools by Children and Young People' policy and this guidance are to:
+The aims of the 'Managing Violence and Aggression in schools by adults' policy and this guidance are to:

-- Prevent Violence and Aggression at school level as far as is reasonably practicable - Assist the Headteacher and Governing Body to implement the 'Managing Violence and Aggression in schools by Children and Young People' policy. - Give guidance to all members of the school community so that they can contribute towards a safe school environment. - Provide information about roles and responsibilities; the legal framework and good practice in this area. - Encourage and facilitate incident reporting and recording. - Define terminology.
+- Prevent violence and aggression at school level as far as reasonably practicable Assist the Headteacher and Governing Body to implement the 'Managing Violence and Aggression in schools by Adults' policy; - Assist the Headteacher and Governing Body to implement the 'Managing Violence by Adults' policy; - Give guidance to all members of the school community so that they can contribute towards a safe school environment; - Provide information about roles and responsibilities, the legal framework and good practice in this area; - Encourage and facilitate incident reporting and recording; - Define terminology.

-PREVENTION OF VIOLENCE TOWARDS STAFF
+PREVENTION OF VIOLENCE AND AGGRESSIONTO STAFF

-The 'Managing Violence and Aggression in Schools by Children and Young People' policy' adopts the HSE definition of violence, which includes any incident where an employee is abused, threatened or assaulted at work thereby endangering their safety, health, well-being or work performance.
+The 'Managing Violence and Aggression in schools by Adults' policy' adopts the HSE definition of violence, which includes any incident where an employee is abused, threatened or assaulted at work, thereby; endangering their safety, health, well-being or work performance.

-It covers insults, threats, physical and/or verbal abuse exerted by children and young people towards a person at work, whether they are an employee or a volunteer.
+It covers insults, threats and/or physical or verbal abuse by adults against a person at work, whether they are an employee or a volunteer.
 Violence to staff is an occupational health and safety issue and should be dealt with at school level.